Eggcorns: Playful Words

 You're heard of a play on words.
-Eggcorns are playful words that put distinction in your characters and humor in your writing.
+Eggcorns are playful bits of language that put distinction in your characters and humor in your writing.

 If you are looking for a way to add a fresh and funny face to your writing, try an eggcorn.
-While the word looks like it is a cross between an Easter treat and a Halloween candy, the only thing eggcorns have in common with holidays is that they are fun-loving bits of language.
+The word looks like a cross between an Easter egg and a Halloween treat, but its only bond with any holiday is fun.

-Eggcorns have most likely been around since the first time a person's tongue tripped over a word, but the word was first captured in 2003.
+Eggcorns have likely been around since the first time someone's tongue tripped over a word.
+The word eggcorn was first coined in 2003.
 On his blog, Language Log, professor Mark Liberman raised the case of a woman who mistakenly replaced the word 'acorn' with 'eggcorn'.
-He wondered what name would concisely describe the error.
-Liberman's colleague, professor Geoffrey Pullum, suggested that the word 'eggcorn' might be an apt characterization for the that slip of the tongue.(1)
+He wondered what name would fit the error.
+Liberman's colleague, professor Geoffrey Pullum, suggested that the mistaken word, eggcorn, might do the job.(1)

-One of the fun things about the English language is that it is constantly changing and as it changes, it isn't afraid to laugh at itself.
-Over the years, the eggcorn grew in popularity and was a frequent and fun guest in many essays and conversations about our ever-changing language.
+One of the fun things about the English language is that it is always changing.
+As it changes, it isn't afraid to laugh at itself.
+Over the years, the eggcorn grew in popularity.
+It was a frequent and fun guest in essays and conversations about our ever-changing language.

 In May of 2015, Merriam Webster added eggcorn to its dictionary and defined it as "a word or phrase that sounds like and is mistakenly used in a seemingly logical or plausible way for another word or phrase."(2)

-It is easy to confuse an eggcorn with an oronym, which is usually a phrase that sounds the same as another, but has an entirely different meaning, e.g. "Ice Cream" vs. "I scream".
+Eggcorns are easily confused with oronyms.
+An oronym is, a phrase that sounds the same as another, but has an entirely different meaning, e.g. "Ice Cream" vs. "I scream".

 Eggcorns generally begin with a slight nuance of mispronunciation.
-"For all intents and purposes" becomes "for all intensive purposes" and "spread like wildfire" becomes the gentler "spread like wild flowers".
+"For all intents and purposes" becomes "for all intensive purposes."
+"Spread like wildfire" becomes the gentler "spread like wild flowers".
 While the letter of the phrase or word changes, the spirit remains.